-If there is no student ID label available for the student, all information on the student demographic data grid must be marked on the test book (grade 3, MISA 5 & 8, and Social Studies 8) or answer document (grades 4-8 and high school ELA/L and mathematics) using a wooden No. 2 pencil.
+If there is no student ID label available for the student, all information on the student demographic data grid must be marked on the answer document using a wooden No. 2 pencil.
 If there is a label for a student, only box A will be completed.